• Home

 How do Kegel exercises slow rapid ejaculation?

-The blood flow into the groin improves when pelvic floor muscles are trained.
+Performing pelvic floorexercises improves the blood flow into the groin.
 Kegel exercises strengthen the weak pelvic floor muscles, and one may notice firmer erections.
-The exercises will help delay ejaculation as you will better contract the pelvic floor muscles.
+Pelvic floor muscle rehabilitation will help delay ejaculation as you will better contract the pelvic floor muscles.

 What Topical anaesthetics should I buy?